HOMECOMING 2014 EVENTS @ Museum: October 17 - 19, 2014

 This Science on Stage event is part of Homecoming 2014, in collaboration with Playwrights Workshop and McGill Science Outreach.

 FREE, Everyone welcome.
 In Auditorium.
 Image: Theda Bara with skeleton.
 From Wikimedia commons.

-GUIDED TOURS:11h -Egyptian mummies, 12h - Mesozioc Dinosaurs and 13h -Biodiversity exhibits
+11h - Egyptian mummies, 12h - Mesozioc Dinosaurs and 13h - World Biodiversity